Local Parametric Estimation in High Frequency Data: Examples

-where $V_{\theta}$ can be straightforwardly inferred from the definition of Lemma $4.19$ in p.26 of Robert and Rosenbaum (2012). \end{cltexampleuncertainty} The proof, checking that Condition (E$0$) - Condition (E$6$) are satisfied, can be found in Appendix \ref{proofzones}. \begin{rkuncertaintyweaken} We can add a drift to $\theta_t^*$ following the techniques in Remark \ref{rkweakenlocal}. \end{rkuncertaintyweaken} \begin{rkuncertaintycvrate} Note that, equivalently, the convergence rate in (\ref{main1}) is the usual $n^{\frac{1}{2}}$ when $n$ corresponds to the expected number of observations.
-One can consult Remark 4 in Potiron and Mykland (2015) for more details. \end{rkuncertaintycvrate}
+where $V_{\theta}$ can be straightforwardly inferred from the definition of Lemma $4.19$ in p.
+26 of Robert and Rosenbaum (2012). \end{cltexampleuncertainty} \begin{rkuncertaintycvrate} (convergence rate) Note that, equivalently, the convergence rate in (\ref{main1}) is $n^{\frac{1}{2}}$ when $n$ corresponds to the expected number of observations.
+One can consult Remark 4 in Potiron and Mykland (2017) for more details about this. \end{rkuncertaintycvrate}